Csabesz1130/carddeck-webapp/README.md

 # carddeck-webapp
-A simple dynamic webapp for studíing using flashcards
+A simple dynamic webapp for studying using flashcards